Your lease will explain the ownership of your home, it is like to be one of the following categories:

 When you sell your Shared Ownership home, you give us the chance to nominate a buyer.
 We hold a database of people who have applied to us, and we will do our best to find a buyer quickly.

-If we can’t you’re free to sell your home on the open market depending on what your lease says– usually, two months after we have received your request to sell.
+If we can’t, you’re free to sell your home on the open market depending on what your lease says– usually, two months after we have received your request to sell.
+When you initially look to sell your home, during the nomination period it must be valued by a RICS surveyor.

-When you sell your home, you must get it valued.
 The price of your share will be a percentage of the full market value.
-Your valuation must be completed by a valuer that meets our requirements.
+A valuer that meets our requirements must complete your valuation.

 Get an idea of your house value by visiting a valuation site like Zoopla.
-With Zoopla, you can get an indication of the value of your home.
+With Zoopla, you can get a sign of the value of your home.

 Follow the link below to discover what your home may be worth on the Zoopla website.